 HOW TO APPLY

-The application process for admissions into Year 7 is co-ordinated by Cambridgeshire Local Authority (LA), which acts on behalf of the Governing Body to offer places at the College.
-Parents should apply online at www.cambridgeshire.gov.uk/admissions or submit a Cambridgeshire Application Form, available from their child’s primary school or from the LA Admissions Team, no later than the LA deadline cut-off for online applications at 23:59 on 31 October 2019; paper applications must be received by the Admissions Team no later than 5pm on 31 October 2019.
-Offer letters will be issued by the LA on the National Offer Date (2nd March 2019 or first working day after).
+The application process for admissions into Year 7 is co-ordinated by Cambridgeshire Local Authority (LA), which acts on behalf of The Governing Body to offer places at the College.
+Parents should apply online at: https://www.cambridgeshire.gov.uk/residents/children-and-families/schools-learning/apply-for-a-school-place/secondary-school or submit a Cambridgeshire Application Form, available from their child’s primary school or from the LA Admissions Team, no later than the LA deadline cut-off for online applications at 23:59 on 31 October 2021; paper applications must be received by the Admissions Team no later than 5pm on 31 October 2021.
+Offer letters will be issued by the LA on the National Offer Date (1st March 2022 or first working day after).
 Late applications (those submitted between the October deadline and the end of the co-ordination period) will be handled by the Admissions Team.

 To apply for a place after the start of term or in any other year group, please contact the LA Admissions Team for an application form.